 By combining a 5G core and edge strategy, network operators can start to deliver differentiated services over the top (OTT) instead of being relegated to a dumb pipe.
 In the consumer space, operators are competing with Google, Apple, Facebook, and others to delivery compelling OTT services.
 In the B2B space, operators have an opportunity to deliver innovative OTT services one slice at a time.

 Many network operators have both wired and wireless business practices, with wired having the largest share.
 Instead of gradually losing wired business to another wireless provider, network operators should consider playing both sides of the wired/wireless fence and preserve and even grow their business customer base as this transition moves forward.

-Learn more about the pathway to 5G for business from our guidebook.
+Learn more about 5G for business from our guidebook.